mohammedwasim1/Video-Game-Sales-Dashboard/README.md

 **Data cleaning**

-  Removed unnecessary columns which would not aid analysis including: Rank.
+  Removed unnecessary columns which would not aid analysis including 'Rank'.

-  Replaced unneccessary abbreviations of some console names, in the 'Platform' column, with the full name of console.
+  Replaced unnecessary abbreviations of some console names, in the 'Platform' column, with the full name of console.
 Some abbreviations were kept depending on whether the console is commonly referred to in this way, by Gamers and Media.

   Removed duplicates.